mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 <!-- TODO: Add Linyu to this chapter -->

-Mel awoke in a dark corner of the great room with a sliver of Ara peering through the windows.
-For a moment she found herself in that space between dream and reality, imagining Lif at the front door watching hae garden in the light while Kip lay beside her, still sound asleep.
+Melna awoke in a dark corner of the great room with a sliver of Ara peering through the windows.
+For a moment she found herself in that space between dream and reality, imagining Liffa at the front door watching hae garden in the light while Kipnu lay beside her, still sound asleep.
 The ghosts of tall grasses chirped in her mind.
 A million thirsty mouths quenched by countless tiny droplets dancing to and fro, dampening the noise of their goings and doings.
 But something was amiss in her dreams as well: a chill in the air, a dim in the light, a small annoying twist in her tunic.
-She sat up with Kip beside her and looked toward Lif at the door, looking back at the two of them with tears in hae eyes.
+She sat up with Kipnu beside her and looked toward Liffa at the door, looking back at the two of them with tears in hae eyes.

 "Kipnu...
 Melna...
 I love you."
 Thi turned and left, shutting the door behind hae.